knpuniversity/php7/knpu/private-constants.md

 # Private Constants

-Okay enough with type hints and return types.
-PHP 7.1 added a cool feature with constants that we can actually control their visibility.
+Okay enough with type hints and return types!
+PHP 7.1 added another cool feature for class constants: we can finally make them private!

-So in Genus Controller find, "getNotesAction."
-This is actually used by an AJAX call to load notes at the bottom of any Genus Show Page.
-So for example, if I go to, "/genus" and click on one of the Genuses, you can see down here at the bottom, you see a bunch of notes and you see this avatar right here works because it's making AJAX call and its using this, "avatarUri."
+In `GenusController` find, `getNotesAction()`.
+This is used by an AJAX call to load notes that appear at the bottom of the genus show page.
+For example, go to `/genus` and click on one of them.
+Bam!
+At the bottom, an AJAX call loads a list of notes, complete with an avatar.
+The comes from the `avatarUri` field that's returned.

-Now, checkout this, '/images/' that should look a little weird to you.
+Look at the `/images/` part: that looks funny to me.
 All of our images are stored in that directory, and that's fine.
-But this is a perfect use case for a constant instead of just having this random string hanging around.
-So lets go to, "GenusNote" which is what we're actually rendering on this page.
-And on the top we're going to add a new constant, "const AVATA_FILE_PREFIX = '/images';" And then of course instead of our GenusController we can use that.
-We can say, "GenusNote::AVATAR_FILE_PREFIX."
-And we got it.

-And when we refresh the page and wait just a second, yep,  everything's still nice.
-So let's suppose this is great, but honestly this is still a lot of work to have on our controller.
-I should be able to call a method on my GenusNote and just have it do this for me.
-Which means I don't want the avatar file prefix to be public anymore.
-I want to force the user to use this method.
-So in PHP 7.1 we can add, "private const" and it works exactly like you expect.
-Meaning, if we refresh our AJAX calls are gonna start failing.
-And you can see that down here in the web devo tool bar these are all going to 500 errors.
-If I open the profiler for one of them and hit, "Exceptions" you can see, "Cannot access private const from the controller."

-Cool.
-So now that I can't use that constant anymore, I'll be looking for a public function to use.
-So down here let's make a new, "public function.getUserAvatarUri()"  and we'll even add an nice return type to this on the string.
-I'm gonna make that always return a string not knowable.
-Because I'm also going to say, "Well what if there is no user avatar file name for some reason for this GenusNote?"
-Well let's give them a default one.
-So I'm actually gonna go up to the top again and make another, "private const" we'll call this, "BLANK_AVATAR_FILENAME = 'blank.jpg'."
-We'll pretend like we have a blank.jpg that's used whenever a note doesn't have an avatar file name.

-So down here we can now say, "$filename = $this->getUserAvatarFilename();".
-And, "if (!$filename) { $filename = self::BLANK_AVATAR_FILENAME"  because of course we can reference our own constants and at the bottom we'll, "returN.self::AVATAR_FILE_PREFIX.'/'$filename;" And then we can update the controller to be a lot simpler than before.
-You can see if I had tried to use that my editor is yelling at me.
-So I say, "okay there must be at better way to do it."
-And then I find the, "getUserAvatarUri()" method.
-And it makes my life better.
-When we Refresh we are once again getting our notes at the bottom.
-Love it.
+But I hate having random strings like this in my code.
+This is a perfect place to use... drum roll... a constant!

+Open `GenusNote`, which is the object we're rendering on this page.
+Add a new constant:
+`const AVATAR_FILE_PREFIX = '/images';`.
+Then, in the controller, use this:
+`GenusNote::AVATAR_FILE_PREFIX`.

+So far, this is *all* stuff we've seen before.
+And when we refresh... yep!
+Everything still loads.

+## Private Constants

+This is an improvement... but it would be even *better* if I could call a method on `GenusNote()` to get the complete `avatarUri` string, instead of calculating it here in my controller.
+In other words, I *don't* want anyone to use our constant
+anymore: we're going to add a public *method* instead.

+In PHP 7.1, we can say `private const`.
+Now, accessing that constant from outside this class is illegal!
+That means, if we refresh, our AJAX calls are failing!
+On the web debug toolbar, yep!
+You can see the 500 errors!
+If I open the profiler and click "Exception", we see

+> Cannot access private const from the controller

+Awesome!
+So now that I can't use the constant anymore, I'll be looking for a public function to use instead.
+In `GenusNote`, add a `public function getUserAvatarUri()`.
+Hey!
+We're PHP 7 pros now, so add a `string` return type.

+Before we add the logic, let's make things fancier.
+Suppose that *sometimes* there is *not* a `userAvatarFilename` value for a note.
+If that's true, let's show a default avatar image.

+Back at the top, add another `private const BLANK_AVATAR_FILENAME = 'blank.jpg'`.
+We'll pretend that we have a `blank.jpg` file that should be used when there's no avatar.

+Back in the new method, add `$filename = $this->getUserAvatarFilename();`.
+And, `if (!$filename)`, then `$filename = self::BLANK_AVATAR_FILENAME`... because we *can* access the private constant from inside the class.
+Finish the method with `return self::AVATAR_FILE_PREFIX.'/'.$filename;`.

+Nice!
+Back in the controller, we're still accessing the private constant, which is *super* obvious.
+That'll push me to use the public function `getUserAvatarUri()`.

+Refresh one more time!
+Love it!